Applying to the Genetic Counseling Program

 NOTE: The Wayne State University Genetic Counseling Program does not require the Graduate Record Examination for admission.
 Further, any scores submitted will not be taken into consideration.

-All applications that are complete by January 15th will be reviewed by the Genetic Counseling Graduate Program Admissions Committee.
+All applications that are complete by January 5th will be reviewed by the Genetic Counseling Graduate Program Admissions Committee.
+NOTE: THIS IS A NEW DEADLINE HAS RECENTLY CHANGED.

 Selected applicants will be offered a day long interview.
 Over the course of the interview day, applicants meet individually with each program director and four additional admissions committee members.
 Interviews are currently being conducted virtually (by Zoom) to help reduce the cost of admissions.
 However, applicants are welcome to come to campus for a visit.
 In addition, we plan one, optional on-campus visit event after all interviews have been conducted.